 An organisation or group can share this account.
-By providing the email address used to setup the account, and the password, several people can act as 'hosts' to schedule meetings.
-So think about which email address you want to use - best if it is an organisation's account.
+By providing the email address used to setup the account, several people can act as 'hosts' to schedule meetings.
+You only need to share the password for the Zoom account - not the password for the email address itself.
+Think about which email address you want to use - best if it is an organisation's account eg clerk@suchandsuchmeeting.org.uk etc. But please don't use the ones ending in @quaker.org.uk, as this causes a clash with BYM's Zoom accounts